 The fact is that if you’ve got products in your business, then product management activities will (or should) be getting done somewhere – even if you don’t have Product Managers.

 One of the most important of these is product leadership.
-Various Agile approaches propose self-organizing teams, collaborative decision making, and shared ownership.
+Various Agile approaches propose self-organizing teams, collaborative decision-making, and shared ownership.
 Sounds good… until it goes wrong.

 What happens when people are at loggerheads?
 What happens when resources or time are tight or when there’s uncertainty over which direction to take the product?

-Even in the area of product discovery where constraints should be minimized, some boundaries are needed to ensure resources are spent wisely and achieve the best outcome.
+Even in product discovery where constraints should be minimized, some boundaries are needed to ensure resources are spent wisely and achieve the best outcome.
 It might be as limited as someone defining the market segment, the customer roles that should be involved, the geographies where you’ll launch, or the product vision with which the discovery work should broadly fit.

 Following that lead, other roles can align their work and bring their specific technical, user experience, or marketing skills to bear.

 While we believe that the best job title for this role is Product Manager, frankly, the title doesn’t really matter.